sagepaden/SillyStringz/README.md

 ## Setup/Installation Requirements

 **Project Set-Up**
-* _Clone "DrSillyStringz.Solution“ to your desktop_
+* _Clone "SillyStringz.Solution“ to your desktop_
-* _Navigate to "DrSillyStringz.Solution" directory_
+* _Navigate to "SillyStringz.Solution" directory_
-* _Create ".gitignore" in the "DrSillyStringz.Solution" directory_
+* _Create ".gitignore" in the "SillyStringz.Solution" directory_
 ```
 $ touch .gitignore
 ```